gkothar1/marss-riscv-docs/source/sections/branch-pred.rst

 Branch Target Buffer
 ---------------------

 Branch Target Buffer (BTB) is modeled as a set-associative data structure.
-Supported eviction policies are random eviction and LRU using hot-cold bits.
+Supported eviction policies are random eviction and bit PLRU.

 .. note::
    For a simple bi-modal predictor, we keep the prediction bits in a separate Branch History Table (BHT).

 Return Address Stack
 ----------------------
-BPU consists of an optional return address stack (RAS), which keeps track of last ``N`` function return addresses, where ``N`` is the number of entries in RAS.
-The return address is pushed onto RAS from the decode pipeline stage if the decoded instruction turns out to be a function call.
+BPU consists of an optional return address stack (RAS), which keeps track of the last ``N`` function return addresses, where ``N`` is the number of entries in RAS.
+The return address is pushed onto RAS from the decode pipeline stage if the decoded instruction becomes a function call.
 Similarly, if the decoded instruction turns out to be a function return, the address is popped from RAS and forwarded to the fetch stage.

 Two-Level Adaptive Predictor
 ----------------------------

 Level 1 of the adaptive predictor consists of a Global History Table (GHT), and level 2 consists of a Pattern History Table (PHT).
 Each GHT entry consists of a PC and History Register (HR) of ``N`` bits.
 Each PHT entry consists of a PC and an array of :math:`2^N` 2-bit saturating up-down counters.
-Based on the number of entries in GHT and PHT, four different prediction schemes are possible shown in the following table.
+Based on the number of GHT and PHT entries, four different prediction schemes are possible, shown in the following table.

 ================ ================== ===============
 **GHT entries**    **PHT Entries**   **Predictor**